diningphil/mlwiz/docs/tutorial.rst

-When debugging a specific configuration, perhaps because it is crashing unexpectedly, you can focus on its execution by passing the arguments ``--debug --execute-config-id [config_id]`` to ``mlwiz-train``.
+When debugging a specific configuration, perhaps because it is crashing unexpectedly, you can focus on its execution by passing the arguments ``--debug --execute-config-id [config_id]`` to ``mlwiz-exp``.
 Valid IDs start from 1 to the maximum number of configurations tried.
 In general, this argument will prioritize the execution of a specific configuration whenever model selection is run for an outer fold.
 It cannot be used together with ``--skip-config-ids``.